erikw/cvcd-latex/README.md

-# Continuously Deployed LaTeX CV Example - The LaTeX Source
+# Continuously Deployed LaTeX CV Example - The CV LaTeX Source
-Example of how to continuously deploy a CV written in latex to a personal website.
+Example of how to continuously deploy a CV written in LaTeX to a personal website in a different git repo.

-* This repo - repo the CV itself
+* [erikw/cvcd-latex](https://github.com/erikw/cvcd-latex) - The CV LaTeX source project
-* TODO - the personal website using Jekyll deployed on GitHub Pages.
+* [erikw/cvcd-website](https://github.com/erikw/cvcd-website) - Personal website (GitHub pages hosted Jekyll) to where the `cv.pdf` is deployed to.

 # The CV
 The CV is using the [moderncv](https://www.ctan.org/pkg/moderncv) package.